 + Recommended by manufacturers

 Washing machines do live longer with Calgon!
-True to their catchy TV jingle, these tabs increase the longevity of your laundry appliance by cleaning the inner drum and looking after the heating element to stop them from getting dirty and rusty.
+True to its catchy TV jingle, these tabs increase the longevity of your laundry appliance by cleaning the inner drum and looking after the heating element to stop them from getting dirty and rusty.
 We particularly like that they can be used in hard water areas, as the active polycarboxylates will soften hard water minerals for a better working, sanitised, and odour-free machine.

-The best liquid solution
+Best liquid solution

 + Great for hard water areas